 We performed procedures to assess the competence of the Group's expert engaged to determine the fair value of derivative financial instruments.
-Our audit procedures also included the review of the methodology and the assessment of the assumptions used by the expert, including with the engagement of our experts in this area.
+Our audit procedures also included the review of the methodology and the assessment of the assumptions with respect to projected oil prices and exchange rates used by the expert, including with the engagement of our experts in this area.
 We also reviewed the respective disclosures in the consolidated financial statements.